Lori Colbo loves to write about her Christian faith and the Bible to encourage and inspire others.

 What an amazing avowal!
 She recognized that Mary was blessed because of the fruit of her womb!
 And that fruit was a blessed Child.
 In what way?
 She called the baby in Mary's womb "My Lord."
 It was confirmed when her own child leaped for joy in her womb.
 Then she said, "Blessed is she who believed, for there will be a fulfillment of those things which were told her from the Lord."
 "She who believed" is Mary.
 The Holy Spirit gave Elizabeth the knowledge that Mary was spoken to by the Lord (through Gabriel), predicting her Son would be the Messiah.
 Elizabeth then said what Mary was told will be fulfilled with this Child.

 This was an affirmation that Mary was indeed carrying the Messiah and all the prophecies of Him would come to pass.
 Imagine a baby (Elizabeth's) leaping for joy when Mary arrives with the Messiah in her womb.
 Decades later, John would declare Jesus as Messiah with his voice.

-Remember that Gabriel told Mary at the end, that her relative Elizabeth, who is barren and past childbearing age, is six months pregnant because "Nothing is impossible with God."
+Remember that Gabriel told Mary, that her relative Elizabeth, who is barren and past childbearing age, is six months pregnant because "Nothing is impossible with God."
 Mary was told the incomprehensible about her own virgin pregnancy, and Gabriel wanted her to know that the impossible is also happening with Elizabeth's pregnancy.
 Mary was a virgin, Elizabeth was barren and past childbearing years.
 That's one reason Mary went in haste.
 She had to see this marvel.
 As soon as she got there, her own pregnancy was confirmed.
 Jesus was already in Mary's womb.

-Mary burst into a song of praise.
+Mary took the focus off of herself and burst into a song of praise to the Lord.